somexpert/linux-setup/README.md

 	Create dot files for bash aliases
 	Create file that will install programs
-	Create file that will download listed documents Create setup files for Chrome, Git, and Sublime Create file to customize my command prompt.
+	Create file that will download listed documents Create setup files for Chrome, Git, Sublime, and Tmux Create file to customize my command prompt.

 Things to install if not there already: